 In a software failure case involving a failed public sector payroll system implementation, Tom conducted extensive research on issues pertaining to defect resolution and stabilization.
 This investigation involved the detailed review of contractual provisions, business requirements documents, software testing data, and defect reports.
-Tom also conducted an in-depth investigation of the planning and execution of testing on the project, including integration and performance testing, and a detailed analysis of payroll parallel testing.
+Tom also conducted an in-depth investigation of the planning and execution of testing on the project, including integration testing, performance testing, and a detailed analysis of payroll parallel testing.

 In an online trademark infringement investigation, Tom’s work included the research of dozens of domain names and IP addresses to identify infringing entities.
 Tom’s analysis included the detailed review of HTML source code on infringing websites to establish the existence of “rings” of trademark infringers.
 Furthermore, Tom conducted extensive archival research of dozens of defendant websites to determine the extent of historical trademark infringement.